melissawm/acquire-docs/docs/tutorials/start_stop.md

+---
+jupyter:
+  jupytext:
+    cell_metadata_filter: -all
+    formats: md,py
+    main_language: python
+    text_representation:
+      extension: .md
+      format_name: markdown
+      format_version: '1.3'
+      jupytext_version: 1.16.0
+---

 # Multiple Acquisitions

 This tutorial will provide an example of starting, stopping, and restarting acquisition, or streaming from a video source.

 ## Configure Streaming